chrnnk/linux/home-assistant/rsync-backups-to-nfs-server.md

-The first step to configuring ssh key based authentication is to generate a key-pair on the host (home-assistant server) from which you will be initiating the connection.
+The first step to configuring ssh key based authentication is to generate a key-pair on the host from which you will be initiating the connection.
+The host in this case is the home-assistant server.
 We use the ssh-keygen utility included with the OpenSSH suit included with most flavours of Linux.
 Generate a new key-pair with:
 ```ssh-keygen -t ed25519```